 Of course, there are some sous vide applications that require precise cooking times.
 Fruit and vegetables, for example--if you let them go too long, they’ll turn to mush.
 I have other means of timing, though, so I don’t care if my sous vide has a timer.
 (In fact, my kitchen is full of appliances that have timers on them.)
-But if it’s important to you, make sure the model you buy has a timer.

 A few models--most notably, the Anova--now offer Internet connectivity, including both WiFi and Bluetooth.
 You have to download a free app to use it, but once you have it, you can control your device remotely.

 This could mean being in another part of the house or another part of the city.
 It’s cool, and some people really like being able to operate their circulator from their smart phone.
 I don’t see tremendous functionality in it, though, because of the pathogen issue: you can’t really leave food sitting in room temperature water all day--risky even if you start with frozen food--then turn on the sous vide 2 hours before you get home from work.
 Some people find it useful, though, and I can’t deny that connectivity really ups the cool factor (and the fun factor).